swiftlettech/smart-sweeper/README.md

 Description
 ---------------
 Sweeper application for [SmartCash cryptocurrency](http://smartcash.cc) to allow easy retrieval of gift funds.
-Runs on Windows, Linux, and Mac OS.
+Runs only on Windows at the moment.
 It isn't necessary to input your wallet passphrase to use SmartSweeper.

 Features